iamsuz/v1.factorium/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within estatebaron, please send an e-mail to Abhijeet at mahavrkar.abhi@gmail.com All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within estatebaron, please send an e-mail to Sujit at s.mahavarkar@gmail.com All security vulnerabilities will be promptly addressed.

 ### License